 3. Use the template to make a contract.

 When you're ready to send a contract, use one of your templates.
-Since it's all set up ahead of time, all you have to do is select the client (Linked Contact), input the important information for your blanks, and email it off.
+Since it's all set up ahead of time, all you have to do is select your linked contact (you can optionally add a second signer if you need to collect an additional signature), input the important information for your blanks, and email it off.

 4. Send it!